toddcf/toddcf-author/README.md

 ## Future Iterations

-### Footer

-- The footer.js file is linked, but there are jQuery issues that need to be fixed before it will push the date to HTML.
-- The ABOUT page is the only one with the correct &ndash; layout.
-Bring the other HTML pages up to speed.

 ### Bonus

-- Footer:
-  - Debug: I think the MailChimp AWS link is creating some sort of problem for my footer.js file, as it is not displaying the current year.
 - Get bg still image working correctly.
   - Reintegrate error message when video doesn't play.
 - Make mobile responsive.